-Whether you are thinking about Dubai or one of it's neighbours you can be sure of a fabulous experience in thr Arabian Gulf.
+Whether you are thinking about Dubai or one of its neighbours, you can be sure of a fabulous experience full of luxury in the Arabian Gulf.
+The Middle East is a place of contrasts – home to vast deserts, traditional regions, amazing beaches and strikingly modern architecture with modern luxurious hotels boasting endless leisure facilities.

 Time Difference: GMT +4 hours